-This webinar will delve into case studies on the planning, tax calculations, property dispositions, and dissolution filings required to liquidate an S corporation, particularly those in financial distress.
+This course will delve into case studies on the planning, tax calculations, property dispositions, and dissolution filings required to liquidate an S corporation, particularly those in financial distress.
 The panel will provide a briefing on the general rules stated in IRC Section 1371 tying liquidation rules back to those applying to C corps, detailing the gain or loss on distributions in exchange for stock, and outline scenarios illustrating the rules in action.

 - Liquidating a distressed corporation